 This specification defines an "amqp" URI scheme.
-Conforming URIs represent the information needed to connect to an AMQP server (for versions 0-8 and 0-9-1 of AMQP).
+Conforming URIs represent the information needed by AMQP 0-9-1 clients as well as some RabbitMQ plugins to connect to RabbitMQ server.

-AMQP is a protocol standard for messaging middleware.
-A number of different versions of AMQP have been published, which differ significantly in their goals.
-The scope of this specification is limited to versions 0-8 and 0-9-1 of AMQP (0-9-1 being a refinement of 0-8).
-An AMQP client connects to an AMQP server in order to publish and consume messages according to the messaging model.
+The scope of this specification is limited to AMQP 0-9-1, the original protocol implemented by RabbitMQ.
+An AMQP 0-9-1 client connects to a RabbitMQ node in order to publish and consume messages according to the messaging model.

-Several pieces of information are needed by a client to establish an AMQP 0-8/0-9-1 connection and put it into a state ready for normal use (i.e. when the server has replied to the client with the connection.start-ok AMQP method).
+Several pieces of information are needed by a client to establish and negotiate an AMQP 0-9-1 connection.
 These connection parameters include:

-An AMQP client application will typically obtain all these parameters from the same source (e.g. a configuration file).
-They must then be relayed to the AMQP client library (the library that implements the AMQP) in order for it to set up the connection.
+A RabbitMQ client will typically obtain all these parameters from a configuration file or environment variables in order for it to set up the connection.
 So it is convenient if the connection parameters can be combined into a single character string, rather than as distinct configuration settings.
-That means that only one configuration setting is needed, and only one value has to be passed to the AMQP client library.
+That means that only one configuration setting is needed, and only one value has to be passed to the client library.

 amqp_URI = "amqp://" amqp_authority [ "/" vhost ] [ "?" query ] amqp_authority = [ amqp_userinfo "@" ] host [ ":" port ] amqp_userinfo = username [ ":" password ] username = *( unreserved / pct-encoded / sub-delims ) password = *( unreserved / pct-encoded / sub-delims ) vhost = segment